Key Takeaways

 - Groceries

-- Minimum debt repayment (credit cards, student loans, personal loans)
+- Minimum debt payments for credit cards, student loans, or personal loans

 - Dining out